Piracy: Law of nations

-Piracy is of note in international law as it is commonly held to represent the earliest invocation of the concept of universal jurisdiction.
+Piracy is of note in international law because it is widely regarded as the earliest invocation of the concept of universal jurisdiction.
 The crime of piracy is considered a breach of jus cogens, a conventional peremptory international norm that states must uphold.
 Those committing thefts on the high seas, inhibiting trade, and endangering maritime communication are considered by sovereign states to hold the status of hostis humani generis (an enemy of humankind).

 Because of universal jurisdiction, action can be taken against pirates without objection from the flag state of the pirate vessel.
 This represents an exception to the principle extra territorium jus dicenti impune non paretur ("One who exercises jurisdiction out of his territory is disobeyed with impunity").

 A Convention on Piracy was adopted by the League of Nations in 1932.
 To this day, the Harvard Draft adds to the debate of what constitutes piracy.